Research Curriculum Structure

 Postgraduate Year III

-Residents participating in research electives are given the opportunity to present their work during a quarterly Research Spotlight.
-This research forum allows residents to discuss their research ideas and findings with their colleagues and receive practical experience presenting their work.
-It also increases resident collaboration and engagement.
-The residency program also provides financial travel assistance for presentations at regional and national society meetings.
+Residents participating in research electives are given the opportunity to present their work during a Research Spotlight at Noon Report.
+This research forum allows residents to discuss their research ideas and findings with their colleagues and receive practical experience presenting their work while increasing resident collaboration and engagement.

 Tinsley R. Harrison Translational Research Scholar Program

-Select residents apply and are accepted into the Tinsley R. Harrison Translational Research Scholar Program, which provides protected time for pursuing translational research with the goal of training future physician-scientists.
+Interns and second year residents are invited to apply to the Tinsley R. Harrison Translational Research Scholar Program, which provides mentorship, research skills education, and protected time for pursuing translational research with the goal of training future physician-scientists.

 Internal Medicine Research Day